nkirtipal/Microbiome-Differential-Abundance-Benchmark/README.md

-# Microbiome-Differential-Abundance-Benchmark
+# Microbiome Differential Abundance Benchmark

 Which microbiome differential abundance method should you trust?
-Three tools, three different statistical philosophies, tested against simulated data where the answer is known in advance.
+Three popular tools, three different ways of approaching the same problem, tested on simulated data where the right answer is already known.

 > Learning project.
 Simulated data, meant to be read and re-run.